d3kad3nt/rsnapshot-docker-compose-backup/README.md

       - ...
   - ...
 ```
-The config file for this script has to be in the docker-compose-root.
+The config file for this script has to be in the docker compose root.

 ### Quick Start

 1. Execute the Script
 2. Examine Output
-3. Change newly generated backup.ini in docker-compose-root if necessary
+3. Change newly generated backup.ini in docker compose root directory if necessary
 4. Create backup.ini files in projectDirs that need special configuration

 ## Steps